Around 46% of small businesses in the United States don’t track inventory or use a manual method. Now don’t do that.

 Perpetual Inventory System

 A differentiating factor of perpetual inventory system is that it utilizes digital technology, an inventory management software, to track inventory in real-time.
+Now let’s take a look at the pros and cons of perpetual inventory systems vs periodic inventory system.

 - Tighter inventory control– continuous monitoring enables businesses to have a firm hold over their inventory, knowing exactly what comes in and what goes.